kippisone/superconf/README.md

 Superconf
 =========

-Superconf is an extensive configuration loadmodule for Node.js.
+Superconf is a configuration loader for Node.js.
 It supports `json`, `cson`, yaml`, `.rc` or `package.json` config formats.

 ## Usage